 As your child grows, complications such as tightness of joints and hip problems can happen.
 Your child's paediatrician or orthopaedic surgeon will advise you if and when your child needs monitoring for hip or spine problems.

-How is cerebral palsy classified?
+How cerebral palsy is classified

 Cerebral palsy (CP) is classified by: